Adriandmen/05AB1E/README.md

 You can try this language out yourself at: [Try it online!](http://05ab1e.tryitonline.net/).
 This interpreter is provided by [DennisMitchell](https://github.com/DennisMitchell).

-All existing commands can be found at [_Info.txt_](https://github.com/Adriandmen/05AB1E/blob/master/docs/info.txt)
+All existing commands can be found at [_Info.txt_](https://github.com/Adriandmen/05AB1E/blob/master/docs/info.txt) or at the [_Commands Wiki page_](https://github.com/Adriandmen/05AB1E/wiki/Commands).

 <br>